CDCgov/cfa-epinow2-pipeline/README.md

 ## Output format

 This package standardizes `{EpiNow2}` outputs into samples and summary tables, saving them along with metadata and logs in a consistent directory structure.
-Outputs feed into downstream post-processing (e.g. plotting, scoring, analysis) pipelines.
+Outputs feed into a downstream post-processing pipeline (for e.g. plotting, scoring, and further analysis).

 ### Structure